graphql-java-generator/graphql-maven-plugin-project/README.md

 - fragments (global and inline)
 - input parameters (for fields and directives)
 - Use of Bind Parameters to map Java variables with input parameters
-- easy execution of just a query/mutation (one field of the query or mutation type) as a standard method call
+- easy execution of just a query/mutation/subscription (one field of the query, mutation or subscription type) as a standard method call
 - execution of a full GraphQL request, which allows to execute several queries or several mutations at once

 You'll find below the main changes, that are planned in the near future:
-- Subscriptions.
-Currently, GraphQL Java Generator manages queries and mutations.
 - Comments coming from the graphQL schema should be reported in the generated code, especially the POJOs and the queries, mutations and subscriptions